 Notes on the Geography of China: Foguang Temple

-While we're on the way to Foguang from Taiyuan, we can get some background from Liang.
-"The oldest wooden structure known today is the Main Hall of Fo-kuang Ssu, in the Wu-tai Mountain, Shansi Province."
-The view here is of a gas station on the Dayun Expressway.
-Sorry if you were expecting donkeys or camels or bandits.
+While on the Dayun Expressway from Taiyuan to Foguang, here's some background.
+Liang writes: "The oldest wooden structure known today is the Main Hall of Fo-kuang Ssu, in the Wu-tai Mountain, Shansi Province."

 Tourist development is coming along at either a frightening or encouraging pace, depending on your viewpoint.

-Dingxiang, a smaller place with buildings of an earlier era.
+Dingxiang, a smaller place with buildings from an earlier era.